Blankscreen-exe/WatchLMS/README.md

 - [ ] View/comment on a blog post
 - [ ] Initiate chat with teachers
 - [ ] submit homework/assignments

+## Preview
+> 📌 These pictures represent how a prototype looks like.
+They may be different from the looks and feel of launched product.